lepoco/reflectioneventing/README.md

 # 🚎 ReflectionEventing

 [Created with ❤ in Poland by lepo.co](https://dev.lepo.co/)
-Unleash the power of decoupled design with eventing.
-ReflectionEventing empowers developers to create simple events between services using DI in WPF, WinForms, or CLI applications.
-By facilitating better Inversion of Control, ReflectionEventing helps reduce coupling, enhancing the modularity and flexibility of your applications.
+ReflectionEventing is a powerful tool for developers looking to create decoupled designs in WPF, WinForms, or CLI applications.
+By leveraging the power of Dependency Injection (DI) and eventing, ReflectionEventing promotes better Inversion of Control (IoC), reducing coupling and enhancing the modularity and flexibility of your applications.

 [![GitHub license](https://img.shields.io/github/license/lepoco/reflectioneventing)](https://github.com/lepoco/reflectioneventing/blob/master/LICENSE) [![Nuget](https://img.shields.io/nuget/v/ReflectionEventing)](https://www.nuget.org/packages/ReflectionEventing/) [![Nuget](https://img.shields.io/nuget/dt/ReflectionEventing?label=nuget)](https://www.nuget.org/packages/ReflectionEventing/) [![Sponsors](https://img.shields.io/github/sponsors/lepoco)](https://github.com/sponsors/lepoco)

 ## 👀 What does this repo contain?

-The repository contains NuGet package source code, which uses C# reflection to register services that can be used to listen for local events.
+This repository houses the source code for the ReflectionEventing NuGet package.
+The package utilizes C# reflection to register services that can listen for and respond to local events.

 ## Gettings started